-The following five (5) major categories are included in the financial ratios list.
+The following five (5) major financial ratio categories are included in this list.

 Liquidity ratios measure whether there will be enough cash to pay vendors and creditors of the company.
 Some examples of liquidity ratios include the following: